IamKingWaiMark/FirebaseTS/README.md

             "myEmail@MyEmail963.123.456",   // Email
             "myPassword",                   // Password
             (credentials, error) => {
                 //...
-This code will execute when it finish attemp to sign in.
+This code will execute when it finish attempt to sign in.
             });
         });